-Prerequisite: Senior status in Computer Science, including completion of or concurrent enrollment in at least two other 400-level Computer Science courses.
+Prerequisite: completion of or concurrent enrollment in at least two other 400-level Computer Science courses.
+Restricted to senior status in Computer Science.

-499-3 Senior Project in Computer Science II
+499-3 Senior Project in Computer Science

-A continuation of CS 498.
-An exercise in the design, implementation, documentation, and deployment of a group project culminating in a presentation to the computer science faculty.
+A continuation of CS 498, performing exercise in the design, implementation, documentation, and deployment of a group project culminating in a presentation to the Computer Science faculty.
 Prerequisite: CS 498.